yugabyte/hashicorp-vault-ysql-plugin/readme.md

 -   Run the server in the development mode
     -   For running the vault server in development mode `dev` flag is used.
-    -   The `dev-root-tocken` informs the vault to use the default vault tocken of `root` to login.
+    -   The `dev-root-token` informs the vault to use the default vault token of `root` to login.
-        In case of production mode this tocken is required to be set.
+        In case of production mode this token is required to be set.
-        Tocken policies are discussed [here](https://www.vaultproject.io/docs/commands/login).
+        Token policies are discussed [here](https://www.vaultproject.io/docs/commands/login).
     -   While running in the development mode vault will automatically register the plugin if the directory of the binary of the plugin is provided as an input with the dev-plugin-dir flag as shown below.
 ```sh